nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Product should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 applicants without a noticeable sluggishness in performance for typical usage.
+2. Product should be able to hold up to 1000 applicants without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. Product should respond within 2 seconds.
 4. Product should not be required to handle the contacting of applicants.
+5. Product should still have data stored up to the last command sent in the event of a system failure.
+6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. Learning features of the product should be intuitive and easily acquired by new users.
+7. Learning features of the product should be intuitive and easily acquired by new users.
-6. TrackAScholar should respond within 2 seconds.
-7. Storage stored should be easy to be shared and uploaded between different users.
+8. Storage stored should be easy to be shared and uploaded between different users.

-*{More to be added}*

 ### Glossary

+* **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **GUI:** Graphical User Interface: Refers to the user interface through which users interact with via visual representations.
 * **CLI:** Command Line Interface: Refers to a user interface that receive commands from a user in the form of lines of text.
-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **API:** Application Programming Interface: Refers to a software intermediary that allows two applications to talk to each other
+* **Json:** JavaScript Object Notation: A lightweight format for storing and transporting data.

 --------------------------------------------------------------------------------------------------------------------